parth7stark/alphafold_optimized/README.md

   <img src="imgs/6D6U.png" alt="alt text" width="150px" align="middle"/>
 </p>

+## Features
+1. CPU/GPU parallelization on HPC
+2. Conformational sampling as in ColabFold and others
+3. PDB conditioning as in AlphaFlow

 ## Instructions to create and submit job

 Below are the guidelines for creating the job script and submitting the job on the Delta supercomputer.